neptune-mutual-blue/protocol/docs/Resolvable.md

 **Resolvable**

 Enables governance agents to resolve a contract undergoing reporting.
- Provides a cool-down period of 24-hours during when governance admins can perform emergency resolution to defend against governance attacks.
+ Has a cool-down period of 24-hours (or as overridden) during when governance admins can perform emergency resolution to defend against governance attacks.

 ## Functions